OFFIS-DAI/mango/docs/source/tutorial.rst

 Corresponding file: `v1_basic_setup_and_message_passing.py`

-For your first mango tutorial you will learn the fundamentals of creating mango agents and containers as well as making them communicate with each other.
+For your first mango tutorial, you will learn the fundamentals of creating mango agents and containers as well as making them communicate with each other.

 This example covers: